OmarAglan/ArbSh/docs/USAGE_EXAMPLES.md

 ## Input Redirection (`<`) (v0.7.6+)

 The parser now recognizes the input redirection operator `<` followed by a filename (which can be quoted).

-Currently, the parser identifies the operator and filename and stores the path in the `ParsedCommand` object.
-The `Executor` does not yet use this information to redirect standard input for the command.
+The `Executor` reads the specified file and provides its content line-by-line as pipeline input to the command.

 **Examples:**